Ushi

 Solo project

-This was my graduate project in industrial design.
-I explored whether design had the potential to be a key in solving the multifaceted problem of food waste.
+For my graduate project in industrial design, I explored whether design had the potential to be a key in solving the multifaceted problem of food waste.
 Design was used as both a method of research and a development tool when shaping the product concept for one possible solution.Source: UNFCCC

 About one-third of all food produced is wasted each year; this excess is responsible for about 10% of the global greenhouse gas emissions annually.